Qbop981001/emotion-aware-eca/README.md

 ## Implementation for another data split

 In addition to the 10-fold cross-validation data split employed by most previous methods (following https://github.com/Determined22/Rank-Emotion-Cause ), there is another data split based on randomly sampling train/validation/test sets with 8:1:1 proportion 20 times (following https://github.com/HLT-HITSZ/TransECPE).

 We also conduct experiments and report comparative results on this data split in our paper.
 The code is located in  ```emotion-aware-ecpe-split20```, and the implementation procedure is the same as mentioned above.

+## Multi-label learning scheme in the previous version

+In our previous version, we employ a different model architecture.
+We also tried to implement a multi-label learning scheme in previous experiments, but we did not get satisfying results, thus we reported the negative results in the appendix of our previous version.
+However, we found that the unsatisfying results are due to **wrong code implementation** of the multi-label learning scheme.
+After we modified the code, we found that the results of have become reasonable as reported in the current version.